devspace-sh/devspace/docs/pages/commands/devspace_reset_pods.md

 ```
       --config string            The devspace config file to use
       --debug                    Prints the stack trace if an error occurs
+      --inactivity-timeout int   Minutes the current user is inactive (no mouse or keyboard interaction) until DevSpace will exit automatically.
+0 to disable.
+Only supported on windows and mac operating systems (default 180)
       --kube-context string      The kubernetes context to use
   -n, --namespace string         The kubernetes namespace to use
       --no-warn                  If true does not show any warning when deploying into a different namespace or kube-context than before